-Open source software for students & orcas
+Open source software for orcas & coders

 Starting in the summer of 2020, Orcasound has been honored to be a host organization for the Google Summer of Code (GSoC), a global initiative to teach current or recent undergraduates about open source software development.
 Orcasound has already benefited from enthusiastic and talented GSoC students, and we’re excited to see where they lead us.
 Inspired by the projects they have proposed or advanced, we have provided a growing cadre of volunteer mentors and are incrementally improving our documentation, on-boarding resources, and open data access to support the students.